 What problem does it solve?

-Vespa is an open-source open data serving engine that allows users to store, search, organize, and make machine-learned judgments over massive data at serving time.
+Vespa is an open-source data serving engine that allows users to store, search, organize, and make machine-learned judgments over massive data at serving time.

 Huge data sets must be dispersed over numerous nodes and examined in parallel, and Vespa is a platform that handles these tasks for you while maintaining excellent availability and performance.